COMP0016-Team6/user-manual/docs/clinicians.md

 ### Access to Patient Dashboard

-The search bar is also available for the clinicians to search patients.
+The search bar is also available for the clinicians to search patients on the `Clinician Dashboard` page.

 ![Clinicians Dashboard Searching Patients](img/clinicians/searching_patients(2).png)